terrier-org/terrier-core/doc/quickstart-integratedsearchdisk.md

 queryingManager.runSearchRequest(srq);
 ```

-Once finished, the results are stored in the SearchRequest as a ResultSet, which can be accessed via:
+Once finished, the results are stored in the SearchRequest as a ScoredDocList, which can be accessed via:

 ```java
 ScoredDocList results = srq.getResults();
 ```

-### Understanding the ResultSet
+### Understanding the ScoredDocList

-The output of a search in Terrier is known as a ResultSet.
-The ResultSet contains five main pieces of information:
+The output of a search in Terrier is a ScoredDocList.
+The ScoredDocList contains five main pieces of information:
 * The ranking of documents returned for the query in the form of a list of document identifiers 'docids' (highest scoring first).
 * The scores for each of those documents.
-* The total number of matching documents (Exact Result Size).
-* The number of matching documents returned  (Result Size), which may be less than Exact Result Size if the result set was cropped.
 * Metadata about each document returned (assuming that decoration was enabled).

 ### Indexing and Retrieval Example
 ```java